-Faculty, staff, or volunteers may directly witness child abuse or have disclosures or allegations relayed to them made by a child or an adult.
+Faculty, staff, parents or volunteers may directly witness child abuse or have disclosures or allegations relayed to them made by a child or an adult.
 There may also be disclosures of abuse that have occurred prior to attending ISD.
 Sustained abuse of children can have significant long-term effects on all aspects of children's health, development, wellbeing, and ability to sustain stable and meaningful relationships in the future.
-ISD commits to ensuring that all staff understand their roles and responsibilities aligned with child protection and safeguarding.
+ISD commits to ensuring that all stakeholders understand their roles and responsibilities aligned with child protection and safeguarding.
 This is achieved through training during orientation on ISD practices, protocols, and procedures related to child protection and safeguarding.
-Additionally, annual training is conducted by external providers and school social emotional counselors.
+This training is facilitated by the ISD counselors.
+Additionally, training conducted by external providers is offered every two years.